luyu-situ/gitSkils/README.md

 # gitSkils
-Creating  a new branch is quick and simple
+Creating  a new branch is quick & simple
 --no--ff merge
 fast merge
 this is tager